 For example, if you’ve got a WordPress site, author pages, category pages, and tag pages, can look like duplicate content.
 That’s because they all use the same post excerpts.

 One way to fix this is to use Yoast SEO to apply a noindex tag to the pages you don’t want indexed.
 That’ll tell search engines to ignore them, removing the duplicate content issue.

 If you’re not using Yoast, then ask your web developer to apply the code manually.

 Step 4.
 Check for Broken Links

 A good quality link profile is an essential SEO ranking factor, but only if those links work.
 That’s why it’s important to check for broken links when doing an SEO audit.
-This applies both to internal links and to external ones.
+This applies both to internal pages and to external links.

 There are several ways to identify broken links. in addition to finding them in the SEMrush site audit report, as shown in the screenshot below, there are a couple of other tools you can use.